anmol098/waka-readme-stats/README.md

    <img src="https://img.shields.io/static/v1?label=%F0%9F%8C%9F&message=If%20Useful&style=style=flat&color=BC4E99" alt="Star Badge"/>
 </p>
 <p align="center">
-   Are you an early 🐤 or a night 🦉?
+   Are you an early bird 🐤 or a night owl 🦉?
    <br/>
    When are you most productive during the day?
    <br/>
    What are the languages that you code in?
    <br/>
-   Let's check it out in your profile's README!
+   Check it out in your profile's README!
 </p>

 <p align="center">
-    <a href="https://github.com/anmol098/waka-readme-stats/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/anmol098/waka-readme-stats/issues">Request Feature</a>
+    <a href="https://github.com/anmol098/waka-readme-stats/issues">Report Bugs</a> · <a href="https://github.com/anmol098/waka-readme-stats/issues">Request Features</a>
   </p>

 ## Prep Work

-1. You need to update the markdown file(`.md`) with 2 comments.
-You can refer [here](#update-your-readme) for updating it.
+1. You need to update the README Markdown file (`README.md`) with 2 comments.
+You can refer to [Updating your README](#update-your-readme) for updating it.
 2. You'll need a WakaTime API Key.
-You can get that from your WakaTime Account Settings
+You can get that from your WakaTime Account Settings.
-    - You can refer [here](#new-to-wakatime), if you're new to WakaTime.
+    - Please refer to [New to WakaTime](#new-to-wakatime), if you're new to WakaTime.
 3. You'll need a GitHub API Token with `repo` and `user` scope from [here](https://github.com/settings/tokens) if you're running the action to get commit metrics.
     - You can use [this](#profile-repository) example to work it out.
 > [!NOTE]
-> Enabling the `repo` scope seems **DANGEROUS**, \
+> Enabling the `repo` scope seems **DANGEROUS**, but this GitHub Action only accesses
+>   - Your commit timestamps, and
-> but this GitHub Action only accesses your commit timestamps and the number of lines of code added or deleted in repositories that you contributed to.
+>   - The number of lines of code added or deleted in repositories that you contributed to.
-4. You need to save the WakaTime API Key and the GitHub API Token in the repository secrets.
+4. You need to save the WakaTime API Key and the GitHub API Token in your repository's secrets.
 You can find that in the Settings of your repository. \
    Be sure to save those as the following:
-    - WakaTime API Key as `WAKATIME_API_KEY=<your wakatime API Key>`
+    - `WAKATIME_API_KEY=<Your WakaTime API Key>`
-    - GitHub Personal Access Token (PAT) as `GH_TOKEN=<your github access token>`
+    - `GH_TOKEN=<Your GitHub Personal Access Token>`
-5. You can enable and disable feature flags based on your requirements.
+5. You can enable and disable feature flags as per your requirements.

 This GitHub Action can be set to run at any time you want using `cron`.
-See [Crontab.guru](https://crontab.guru/) and [this](https://crontab.cronhub.io/) website to generate `cron` expressions.
+See [Crontab.guru](https://crontab.guru/) and [this website](https://crontab.cronhub.io/) to generate `cron` expressions.

-## Update your Readme
+## Update your README

 Add a comment to your `README.md` like this: